rsinger86/drf-access-policy/docs/field_level_permissions.md

 # Field-Level Permissions

 Often, depending on the user, not all fields should be visible or only a subset should be writable.
-For example, in a SaaS app maybe only admin users can view the email field of customer accounts.

-For these scenarios, you can define a `scope_fields` method on the access policy which is passed the `dict` of `name:Field` pairs from the serializer definition.
+For these scenarios, you can define a `scope_fields` method on the access policy which is passed the `dict` of `name:Field` pairs from a serializer used with the `FieldAccessMixin`.

+## Scenario: A field should only exist for admin users

+Requirement: When a customer account is serialized or deserialized, the `email` field should only be present if the user is an admin.

+You could define a `scope_fields` method on the access policy like this:

 ```python
 class CustomerAccountAccessPolicy(AccessPolicy):